MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`rerunMaxAttempts`** - **Maximum # of attempts**<br>
 `string`.
 Optional.
 Use when `rerunFailedTests = true`.
 Default value: `3`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the maximum # of times a failed test should be retried.
-If a test passes before the maximum # of attempts is reached, it will not be rerun further.
+Specifies the maximum number of times a failed test should be retried.
+If a test passes before the maximum number of attempts is reached, it will not be rerun again.
 <!-- :::editable-content-end::: -->
 <br>